vwkd/code-system/src/general/memory.md

 - memory management strategies automatic or manual
 - beware: "memory management" usually refers to management of heap!
 - beware: mismanagement is large source of memory bugs and security vulnerabilities!
+- must use behind some sort of reference

 #### Manual